 According to Plutarch – a historian writing 130 years after the events described – after the defeat at Actium in 31 BCE, the remaining army declared obedience to Mark Antony and joined Octavian’s army.
 Upon this news, Antony began to accuse his mistress of treason.
 Cleopatra, in order to avoid the wrath of Antony, locked herself in her mausoleum with two handmaids.
 Then she sent a letter to Antony saying that he was dead.
 The Roman, believing the message, stabbed his stomach with despair and fell on the sofa dying.
 The blow, however, was so unfortunate that the wound did not bleed profusely, and death was slow and painful; enough that Antony asked him to finish off.
 Cleopatra, learning about Antony’s attempted suicide, ordered him to be brought and pulled on the ropes to the monument.
 Seeing the beloved, the queen ripped off her clothes and covered the dying man.
 Then she began to despair, beat her chest and mutilate.
 Antony told her to calm down; then he asked for a glass of wine and died.

 The queen prepared for suicide for several months after the defeat at Actium.
 She was collecting strong poisons, whose effectiveness and degree of pain was checked on prisoners.
 To her surprise, she noticed that fast-acting poisons bring more pain, unlike slower-acting poisons.
 She also tested on animals.
-Eventually she concluded that only a viper bite does not involve convulsions and severe pain.
-On the other hand, the bitten person is stunned and gradually weakened, which over time leads to a state similar to that of people suffering from deep sleep.
+Eventually, she concluded that only a viper bite does not involve convulsions and severe pain.
+On the other hand, the bitten person is stunned and gradually weakened, which over time leads to a state similar to that of people suffering from a deep sleep.

-According to a Roman historian, a viper was brought into the room in a basket filled with figs. Cleopatra was found dead along with the handmaid Iras who died at her feet and Charmiona correcting her crown.
+According to a Roman historian, a viper was brought into the room in a basket filled with figs. Cleopatra was found dead along with the handmaid Iras who died at her feet and Charmiona corrected her crown.
 This is how Plutarch described this moment:

 […] they found Cleopatra lying dead upon a golden couch, arrayed in royal state.
 And of her two women, the one called Iras was dying at her feet, while Charmion, already tottering and heavy-handed, was trying to arrange the diadem which encircled the queen’s brow.
 Then somebody said in anger: “A fine deed, this, Charmion!”
 “It is indeed most fine,” she said, “and befitting the descendant of so many kings.”
 Not a word more did she speak, but fell there by the side of the couch.